Gabriel Schillinger

-Gabriel Schillinger (born July 21, 1989) is an entrepreneur from Delray Beach, Florida.
+Gabriel Schillinger (born July 21, 1989) is an American entrepreneur from Delray Beach, Florida.
 He was the co-founder and executive director of For Darfur.
 In 2009 he founded Decade Worldwide and BIM Networks.
 He worked with Lars Rasmussen, the visionary co-creator of Google Maps, at Weav Music.
-In July 2017, he co-founded Gamma Innovations.
+In July 2017, he co-founded.
 Gamma Innovations was acquired by Animoca Brands in July 2019.